 I hate to break it to you but your new baby swing is not going to come pre-assembled.
-If following instructions (or lego) is not your specialty then read up on which baby swing are super easy to assemble.
+If following instructions (or lego) is not your specialty then read up on which baby swing is super easy to assemble.

 Some frames will even fold down to allow you easily to sit your baby in the seat of the swing.
-With the baby in the swing seat you can simply unfold the frame back to its original position.
+With the baby in the swing seat, you can simply unfold the frame back to its original position.

 Your new baby swing isn’t going to swing itself.
 Baby swings can be powered by two different sources:

-- Battery– Battery power is a common feature of portable baby swings.
+Battery– Battery power is a common feature of portable baby swings.
 When choosing a baby swing, make sure that the batteries it requires are commonly available.

-- Power cord – Power cords are typically found on full sized baby swings.
+Power cord – Power cords are typically found on full-sized baby swings.
 Simply plug the cord in and your baby swing is ready to go; no pesky batteries to change.

 Some baby swings can be powered by both batteries and a power cord; giving you some choice in how you wish to use your baby swing.

 Phew… you get all that?
-While the amount of features you need to consider may seem daunting, it is something that you will quickly get your head around.
+While the number of features you need to consider may seem daunting, it is something that you will quickly get your head around.

 By and large baby swings are safe to use when used correctly.
 Keep the following safety precautions in mind when using your baby swing.

 While a baby swing will keep your arms free to focus on other household matters, you should never let the baby swing leave your sight.

 Continuing to use the baby swing once these limits have been passed could prove hazardous to your baby.

 Escaping mid-swing could cause a serious injury.
 Experts recommend you stop using a baby swing when your baby can push up on his hands and knees.

 Be mindful of where you set up your baby swing.

 If you have a baby swing related question that I have not answered, simply ask it in the comments section below this article and I will reply ASAP!

 It’s fine if your baby takes short naps in a baby swing but I definitely would give a second thought about swapping out your crib for one.

 The average weight limit on baby swings is between 20 -30lbs.
 Be mindful that each brand baby swing can have a different weight limit.

 While many experts recommend that you should limit your baby’s swinging to under an hour a day; there are no hard or fast rules.

-No, but they sure are nice if your baby take to it.
-Baby swings they are a luxury item that should only be purchased if you can afford all the standard baby essentials and still have money you can spare.
+No, but they sure are nice if your baby takes to it.
+Baby swings are a luxury item that should only be purchased if you can afford all the standard baby essentials and still have money you can spare.